fab7/LAB-S3-to-ETL/README.md

 ## Extract-Transform-Load Pipeline
 The setup and operation of the ETL pipeline is controlled by four Python  scripts (`create_cluster.py`,  `create_tables.py`, `etl.py`, `delete_cluster.py`) a Python module (`sql_queries.py`) and a configuration file (`myDWH.cfg`).

 During the ETL processing, data is loaded from the above S3 datasets into staging tables of the Redshift cluster.
-Next, the following an start schema suitable for data analytics is built from SQL statements defined in  `sql_queries.py` and further executed by the srcipt `etl.py`.
+Next, the following star schema suitable for data analytics is built from SQL statements defined in  `sql_queries.py` and further executed by the srcipt `etl.py`.

 ![Alt text](./images/star_schema.png "Fig.2")<p align="center">*Fig.2 - Start schema*</p>